galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/simbank.md

     ![Account balance](./simbank-balance.png)

 1. Press PF3 to return to the account menu screen.

-Note that while it is a menu option, the `Update Accounts` functionality has not been implemented.

 ### Transferring funds between accounts
 1. From the SimBank main menu, press PF4, taking you to the SimBank transfer menu.